Board Members

 FOUNDER, Director, and educator

-Dr. Traci Korhonen started Dream AcadeME in 2013 to create opportunities for children to learn from the lens of their dreams while meeting their needs.
+Traci Korhonen started Dream AcadeME in 2013 to create opportunities for children to learn from the lens of their dreams while meeting their needs.
 In order to build this type of learning dynamic, Traci viewed the parent-teacher partnership as a vital component to the model’s success.
 Over the years as Dream AcadeME was formed into a nonprofit, the business expanded because of word of mouth from parents.
 Traci remains forever grateful to these families who were the cornerstones of Dream AcadeME’s early days and its success.
-Now, she calls on parents to work together to build a new vision to change the face of public education.
-It’s long overdue and the time is now.
-Here is Traci’s Charter School Vision, which will hopefully one day grow into many charter schools, and inspire all public education:

-The problems with the current system invites innovators to reimagine education, to look at what families and children want and need, and to evolve education to meet challenges of the modern world.
-We now know much more about psychology, child development, motivation, biology, and sociology to create a model that is unique and adaptable for all children.
+Traci reimagines education by looking at what families and children want/need and evolving in the face of challenges.
+Although research is slow to be integrated into the real world, we now know much more about psychology, child development, motivation, biology, and sociology to create a model that is unique and adaptable for all children.
 A place where children love to come to learn, and where families feel confident in their school choice.

 Teresa Surette